dingherself/phil-324/syllabus.md

 ## Required Texts

 - Catharine A. MacKinnon, *Sexual Harassment of Working Women: A Case of Sex Discrimination*, Yale University Press, 1976.
 Paperback, 9780300022995.
-(Please be sure to look for used copies!
+(Be sure to look for used copies!
 We will start discussing the book in Week 4.)

 I will make all other required readings available digitally.
 If there are any barriers (technical, financial, etc.) that make it difficult for you to access any of the readings, please don’t be afraid to let me know.